rakibahamed/Rakib_Ahamed_Final_409/readme.md

 ## Django-Order-Form-App

 An application used to store user information in a SQLlite database for easy retrieval.
 This application could be use by a local store to keep on track of orders and manage their progress.
+Implimented a RESTful API and Django Admin page.

 ## Project Status

 This project is currently in development.
 Users can add new customers, multiple addresses, orders, and order details.
 Upcoming features planned include:

 - deploying to a server for live-demo of application (AWS, Heroku, DigitalOcean, etc.).
-- account creation and user login
+- user Login and Authentication
-- "added by" column to orders to view which employee added which order.
 - mark orders for the different levels of completion (not started, in-progress, completed).
 - move completed orders to an archive.
 - sort orders by date added and filter by completion status.